DavidWells/awesome-stoicism/README.md

 - **Unknown** You will eventually die and the world will keep moving.
 - **Unknown** Don't allow yourself to be heard any longer griping about public life, not even with your own ears!
 Marcus Aurelius
 - **Unknown** Peace.
 It does not mean to be in a place where there is no noise, trouble or hard work.
 It means to be in the midst of those things and still be calm in your heart.
+- **Unknown** Amor fati - "Love your fate", which is in fact your life.
 - **Unknown** There is no cure for birth and death save to enjoy the interval.
 - **Viktor Frankl** Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 - **Viktor Frankl** Everything can be taken from a man but one thing: the last of the human freedoms – to choose one's attitude in any given set of circumstances, to choose one's own way.